Mary Craig Ministries

 FOR AS MUCH as it is the indispensable Duty of all Men to adore the superintending Providence of Almighty God; to acknowledge with Gratitude their Obligation to him for Benefits received, and to implore such farther Blessings as they stand in Need of...
 It is therefore recommended to the legislative or executive Powers of these UNITED STATES to set apart THURSDAY, the eighteenth Day of December next, for SOLEMN THANKSGIVING and PRAISE: That at one Time and with one Voice, the good People may express the grateful Feelings of their Hearts, and consecrate themselves to the Service of their Divine Benefactor; and that, together with their sincere Acknowledgments and Offerings, they may join the penitent Confession of their manifold Sins, whereby they had forfeited every Favor; and their humble and earnest Supplication that it may please GOD through the Merits of JESUS CHRIST, mercifully to forgive and blot them out of Remembrance..."

-Siege of Yorktown: "The Siege of Yorktown or Battle of Yorktown in 1781 was a decisive victory by combined assault of American forces led by Major General George Washington and French forces led by General Comte de Rochambeau over a British Army commanded by Lieutenant General Lord Cornwallis.
-It proved to be the last major land battle of the American Revolutionary War, as the surrender of Cornwallis's army prompted the British government eventually to negotiate an end to the conflict."
+The British Surrender at Yorktown and the End of the War: "The Siege of Yorktown or Battle of Yorktown in 1781 was a decisive victory by combined assault of American forces led by Major General George Washington and French forces led by General Comte de Rochambeau over a British Army commanded by Lieutenant General Lord Cornwallis.
+It proved to be the last major land battle of the American Revolutionary War.
+The surrender of Cornwallis's army prompted [the collapse of the British Parliament under Prime Minister Lord North] and the new British government's [decision to] negotiate an end to the conflict."

-Constitutional Convention: The Constitutional Convention "took place from May 25 to September 17, 1787, in Philadelphia, Pennsylvania, to address problems in governing the United [Sovereign] States of America, which had been operating under the Articles of Confederation following independence from Great Britain.
+A New Government, A Constitution and a Republic -- The Constitutional Convention of 1787: The Constitutional Convention "took place from May 25 to September 17, 1787, in Philadelphia, Pennsylvania, to address problems in governing the United [sovereign] States of America, which had been operating under the Articles of Confederation following independence from Great Britain.
 Although the Convention was purportedly intended only to revise the Articles of Confederation, the intention of many of its proponents, chief among them James Madison and Alexander Hamilton, was from the outset to create a new government rather than fix the existing one."
+This contentious convention, presided over by General George Washington, led to the creation of the U.S. Constitution, the first 10 amendments to the Constitution and the formation of a republic governed by three branches -- Executive (President), Legislative (Congress, made up of House and Senate) and Judiciary (Supreme Court, made up of 9 justices).

 The U.S. Civil War